 Henry created his own news publication, called STAT

 Henry gained experience and interest in life sciences when he acted as a board member of Massachusetts General Hospital.
 His love and personal investments (not just of the money-material), for Boston led to his purchasing of the Boston Globe and rather simultaneously the idea for STAT, digital, credible resource for news of the life sciences around the world.
-Henry believes that in the current and near futures, “the most important stories” will be derived from advances in medical research and healthcare (Feeding the Monster: How Money, Smarts, and Nerve Took a Team to the Top.
+Henry believes that in the current and near futures, “the most important stories” will be derived from advances in medical research and healthcare.